Through the Blue

 Island hopping with kids is more like a laboured leapfrog crawl.
 With luggage spilling over with assortments of packing cubes, and new spaces to adapt to with little ones, spend at least five to seven days on a small to medium-sized island.

 Athens is a beautiful, hot mess.
 Unmissable, but probably best left until they can walk without whining, see beauty in ancient ruins, and enjoy the stillness of museums.
-Stopovers in general tend to be stressful for families (mine at least), so we suggest skipping it entirely unless you’re using Athens as a starting point for a road trip.
-Trading in flights or ferry transfers for a continuous car journey, an advantage of the road trip is that once you’ve filled your boot, you’re set until your final stop.
-From Athens, you can still experience island living on the glorious shores of southwest Peloponnese (e.g. Voidokilia and Elafonisos island near Mani), or Lefkada, an Ionian island with stellar beaches, connected to the mainland by bridge.
+Stopovers in general tend to be stressful for families (mine at least), so we suggest skipping Athens entirely unless it’s a starting point for a road trip.
+Trading in flights or ferry transfers for a continuous car journey, once you’ve filled your boot for a road trip, you’re set until your final stop.
+From Athens, you can still experience island living on the glorious shores of southwest Peloponnese (e.g. Voidokilia and Elafonisos island near Mani), or Lefkada and its stellar beaches, connected to the mainland by bridge.

 Jan 29, 2022 0 comment